patrickburke66/DataViz_Final_Project/classmate_projects.md

 ## April 25

 I talked to Johnathon about his project.
 He walked me through all of the different bloig posts and graphs he had, including one interactive shiny graph about bitcoin.
 He has a well thought out plan and detailed to me the different aspects of each idea he displayed.

+## April 27

+I talked with Lily about her blogdown project.
+Thus far she has 2 blog posts, and a 3rd in progress.
+She was talking about how she wants to work more on two of the posts to make them nice, as one of them has many graphs but needs a little bit of preparation work, while another needs both graphs created and presentation work.